• Skip to primary navigation

 Ingredients for Fiesta Rice

-• Tomato sauce: This comes in a 15 ounce can.
-(Be sure to use plain tomato sauce not marinara.)
+• Tomato sauce: This comes in a 15-ounce can.
+Be sure to use plain tomato sauce not marinara.

 • Nutritional yeast: This gives the sauce more richness with a cheesy, savory taste.

 • Black beans: Or you can substitute another bean such as pinto beans or kidney beans if desired.
+The beans and rice paired together provide a great source of plant-based protein and fiber.

 Customizing